pirapira/reasonable-manifest/README.md

 2.2.
 Reasoning tools do not replace my understanding.

-## 3. Criticism
+## 3. Part of maehematics is reasonable.

 3.1.
+The standard of reasonable systems can be applied to mathematical theorems.

+3.1.1.
+The specification of a mathematical theorem is its statement.

+3.1.2.
+The implementation of a mathematical theorem is its proof.

+3.2.
+Mathematical theorems, whose statements I understand, are reasonable.

+3.3.
+Mathematical thorems, whose proofs I don't understand, can be reasonable.

+3.3.1.
+Therefore I don't behave like some mathematicians, who are only willing to work with theorems whose proofs they understand.

+## 4. Criticism

+4.1.
 Is this manifesto reasonable?

-3.1.1.
+4.1.1.
 Is Markdown a reasonable format?

-3.2.
+4.2.
 Should building be placed before understanding and improving?

 [Reasonable Engineering Manifesto](https://github.com/pirapira/reasonable-manifesto) © 2025 by [Yoichi Hirai](https://yoichihirai.com) is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).